cyber-geiger/toolbox-communicationApi/README.md

 # toolbox-communicationApi
-Contains the communication API to connect plugins to the GEIGER toolbox
+This package contains the public interface to communicate in the GEIGER ecosystem.

+# Quick start